openstack/training-guides/doc/upstream-training/source/website/index.rst

 documentation, participating in working groups, and so forth.
-The educational program is built on the principle of open collaboration and will teach the students how to find information and navigate the intricacies of the project’s technical tools and social interactions in order to get their contributions accepted.
+The educational program is built on the principle of open collaboration and will teach the students how to find information and navigate the intricacies of the project's technical tools and social interactions in order to get their contributions accepted.
 The live one and a half day class is focusing on hands-on practice like the students can use a prepared development environment to learn how to test, prepare and upload new code snippets or